 Your Options if you are concerned about the age of your pup:

-If you are concerned with the age your pup is going home, please consider late/delayed pick up ($25/day - just notify us in advance and we'll bill it with the balance due on selection day) and/or opt for Crate & Doggy Door training.
+If you are concerned with the age your pup is going home, please consider late/delayed pick up ($5/day - just notify us in advance and we'll bill it with the balance due on take home day).